CALL US AT 905-664-5555

 Emergency Dentistry

 Do you have a dental emergency?
-Call our office today!
-We work to schedule an appointment as quickly as possible, typically on the same day.
+Contact our office today, and we’ll work to schedule your appointment as soon as possible, often on the same day.

 Common Dental Emergencies